-The Board of Examiners shall appoint two thesis examiners for every student, in consultation with the student and the proposed thesis examiner(s).
-One of the thesis examiners takes the role of thesis supervisor.
-The thesis examiners must be a member of the academic staff of the programme and DKE and must hold a PhD degree.
+The Board of Examiners shall appoint two thesis examiners for every student, in consultation with the student and the proposed thesis examiners.
+One of these thesis examiners takes the role of thesis supervisor.
+The thesis examiners must be members of the academic staff of the programme and DKE and must hold a doctoral degree.